 Big data, machine learning, and AI have made personalisation the norm, with businesses catering their support and services to reflect this.
-Personalised product selection software, using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour, then rank every SKU by greatest likelihood of “that individual consumer” will purchase from all the SKUs you have listed, in order of greatest likely buying propensity.
+Personalised product selection software, using predictive product selection technologies PPS, like SwiftERM, identify consumer’s future behaviour, then rank every SKU by greatest likelihood of “that individual consumer” will purchase from all the SKUs you have listed, in order of greatest likely buying propensity.
 In other words, the ones they love best.
 CLV soars and RoR is all but eliminated.

 3. The shift to mobile